zaaarf/lillero-processor/README.md

 of anonymous classes.

 ## Conclusions and Extras
+The processor's API should remain mostly stable, unless glaring issues are found, at least until version `1.0.0`.
-Since reaching version 0.5.0, the processor will hopefully be mostly stable.
-It has changed much in the past versions, but I am confident that we now found a solution capable of handling most, if not all, cases.
+It has changed much in the past versions, but I am confident that the current design is capable of handling most, if not all, problems.
+More features may be added to deal with new cases that come up, but existing features should remain stable and largely unchanged (from the outside, at least).

 Though most of the original code is gone, you can still read my dev diary about developing its first version [here](https://zaaarf.foo/blog/to-kill-a-boilerplate/) if you are curious about the initial ideas behind it.